John’s account of Jesus’ death is so profound, meaningful and convicting. And each time I read it I seem to learn something new.

 God reminded me of this reality today.
 I will keep plugging away at changing people’s attitudes.
 But I have been reminded that God alone holds the key to every lock – particularly the ones that people use to guard their hearts.
 Is there a place in your life where you need to more firmly embrace the reality of God’s ultimate authority?

-Thanks so much to Sarasota Mobile Detailing for sponsoring my blog!
+Thanks so much to the Fort Walton Beach Tree Service for sponsoring my blog!